Businessman (film): Plot

-Surya starts a company named Surya Exports & Imports as a front for his vigilante acts.
+Surya started a company named Surya Exports & Imports as a front for his vigilante acts.
 In order to set up branch offices all over the country, Surya recruits local gangsters for staff and begins to forcibly extract a 2% tax on every contract made in the respective areas.
 Eventually, Surya becomes a billionaire, and during the inauguration of his "Business Bank", reveals his thirst for power to Ajay, further citing the decline in crime rate after recruiting the gangsters, and expressing his desire to help the needy.
-Surya further helps Laalu become the Mayor of Bombay by defeating Arun Gokhle, endorsed and later killed by Jaidev after Arun reveals Jaidev's scams to Ajay.
+Surya further helps Lalu become the mayor of Mumbai by orchestrating fake IT raids on the properties of Jaidev and his accomplices, resulting in Gokhale's defeat; Surya later kidnaps Gokhale and returns him to Ajay, thereby exposing Jaidev's scams.
+Surya meets LoP Guru Govind Patel through Lalu and offers him ₹35,000 crore for election campaigning along with the promise to make him the next PM of India.

-Learning that Jaidev is planning to get both Chitra and Ajay killed, Surya rushes to their house but fails to save Ajay, who tells him to kill Jaidev in his final moments.
+Learning that Jaidev is planning to get Gokhale, Chitra and Ajay killed, Surya saves Chitra but fails to save Ajay, who tells him to kill Jaidev in his final moments, and Gokhale, who is poisoned to death.
 Surya then reveals to Chitra that he was an American-born Indian whose philanthropist parents were cheated and killed by Jaidev.
-As a child, Surya tried to enlist the help of the police but found none, and he ended up stabbing and shooting Jaidev publicly.
-Surya meets Guru Govind Patel, the head of the opposition party through Laalu, and offers him ₹35,000 crore for election campaigning along with the promise to make him the next PM of India.
-Surya spends crores of rupees per constituency in the nation and also reveals Jaidev's illegal affairs, making him unable to contest in the elections.
+As a child, Surya tried to enlist the help of the police but found none, and he ended up stabbing and shooting Jaidev publicly; at jail, he decided to reform the corrupt system and control India.
+At the election, Surya spends crores of rupees per constituency in the nation, with Lalu installing candidates at his behest; Surya also exposes Jaidev's illegal affair, making him unable to contest in the elections.

 Enraged, Jaidev kidnaps Chitra and Surya arrives to rescue her.
 Jaidev thrashes him and reveals that he gained public sympathy due to Surya's attack as a child and managed to become an MP.
 However, Surya gets into a fight with Jaidev's henchmen and leaves them all dead, except one who holds Chitra at knifepoint.
 Jaidev agrees to free Chitra if Surya dies.
 Surya shoots himself before shooting both Jaidev and the henchman to death.
 Chitra accepts her love for Surya, and Guru Govind Patel wins the elections.
-While recovering in the hospital, Surya delivers a message to the public.
+While recovering in the hospital, Surya delivers a message to the public, telling them not to trust anyone and that God has thrown them into a warzone, and tells the people to pursue anything according to their interest.